BIAPT/Scripts/Pain Recognition with EEG/README.md

 ## Methods
 Here is the general methods that we used in order to generate the figures and the results.
 Before starting the analysis the EEG data was cleaned by our collaborators at the Shrinner Hospital.
 Artifact were removed, the  data was filtered and bad channels were removed.
 This processing pipeline assume then that the data is cleaned and that it contains the following files: ('no_pain.set' or 'rest.set') and 'hot1.set'.

 Here we used the baseline data which is either named as 'no_pain.set' or 'rest.set' and the hot pain data.
 The baseline data can have two names since we added a control condition for the movement of the participant after a few data points were collected.
-This control condition is currently **no used for analysis**, but it should be used to assess how much the hand movement accounts for the EEG response we are seeing.
+This control condition is currently **not used for analysis**, but it should be used to assess how much the hand movement accounts for the EEG response we are seeing.

+The feature calculation pipeline for both the baseline and the pain condition is as follow and the code can be found ine experiment_5 in the function calculate_features():

+### Power Spectra
+Parameters are the following:
+- bandpass = 1Hz to 50Hz
+- window length = full length of the recording
+- step size = 0.1 seconds
+- number of tapers = 3
+- spectrum window size = 3
+- time bandwidth product = 2

+### Topographic Distribution of Power
+Parameters are the following:
+- bandpass = 8Hz to 13Hz
+- window size = full length of the recording

+### Permutation Entropy
+Parameters are the following:
+- bandpass = 8Hz to 13Hz
+- window size = full length of the recording
+- embedding dimension = 5
+- time lag = 4

+### Weighted Phase Lag Index and Directed Phase Lag Index
+Parameters are the following:
+- bandpass = 8Hz to 13Hz
+- window size = full length of the recording
+- number surrogates = 10
+- p value = 0.05

+### Figure Generation and Comparison Between Conditions
+To compare between condition we generate three figures: The first one is the analysis technique result at baseline, the second is the result during the hot pain stimulation and the last one is the log ratio of the baseline over pain; Which looks like this Log(Baseline ./ Pain).
+If there is one value per channel we divide the elements elementwise.